supatt-lab/r3Cseq/README.md

     install.packages("BiocManager")
 BiocManager::install("r3Cseq")
 ```
-It can be also installed directly from the developer's GitHub :
+It can be also installed from the developer's GitHub :
 ```{r, eval = F}
 library(devtools)
 install_github("supatt-lab/r3Cseq")